Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

 Company & Management

-This chapter of your business plan describes the structure of your business and who is running it.
+This chapter of your eCommerce business plan describes the structure of your business and who is running it.
 If you’re going into business with other people, you should establish a partnership agreement.
 Your plan will need to explain how your business is structured and who owns what portions of the business.

 You’ll also want to include a company description that includes details on the management team and the highlights from their resumes.
 Potential investors will be looking for experienced owners and managers to get an eCommerce business up and running, so this section of the plan should explain why your team is qualified to build the business into a success.

-If you aren’t looking for outside investment, this section of your plan is still important.
+If you aren’t looking for outside investment, this section of your eCommerce business plan is still important.
 You should think about the different positions you’ll need to fill and who is going to do each job in the business.
 Even if you don’t plan on hiring employees right away, having a plan for who you’re going to hire and when will be enormously helpful when the time comes.

-Finally, your business plan will need to include a financial plan.
+Finally, your eCommerce business plan will need to include a financial plan.
 Investors will want to see a sales forecast, income statement (also called profit and loss statement), cash flow statement, and a balance sheet.
 If you use a tool like LivePlan, you’ll be able to build out your financial forecasts relatively quickly, even if you don’t have experience with business numbers.

 Even if you’re not working with investors or getting a bank loan, you should run your numbers.
 This is arguably the most important part of your business plan.
 You need to know if the numbers work for your business based on your forecasted sales and planned expenses.